 "I feel the clinical training I have received here has been first-class.
 It focuses on ample clinical exposure whilst maintaining a strong academic foundation enabling you to cover concepts in a wellrounded fashion.
 The course provided me with a good balance between core rotations and opportunities to exercise personal choice in my clinical options and special study modules.
 I have found the teaching methods engaging - varying from lectures to seminars to one-on-one tutorials. and the course content diverse and stimulating.
 There is strong pastoral care provided by a panel of trained colleagues as well as official welfare officers if you need support of any kind."

 BA IN MEDICAL SCIENCE (last 4 terms)

-One from the following advanced

-options, plus a RESEARCH PROJECT

-(including write-up, presentation and

-viva) and EXTENDED ESSAY.
-Focus on a

-spirit of enquiry and critical thinking.
+One from a choice of 4-5 advanced options, plus a RESEARCH PROJECT (including write-up, presentation and viva) and EXTENDED ESSAY.
+Focus on a spirit of enquiry and critical thinking.

-Neuroscience

-Molecular Medicine

-Cardiovascular, Renal and

-Respiratory Biology

-Infection and Immunity 6